An Empirical Investigation of the Role of Pre-training in Lifelong Learning: Lifelong Learning with Sharpness Aware Minimization (SAM)

 For the complete derivation of this gradient, we defer readers to \citet{foret2020sharpness}.

-In Tables \ref{tab:summary} and \ref{tab:pretrainingstudy}, we reports the results with the discussed SAM procedure.
+In Tables \ref{tab:summary} and \ref{tab:pretrainingstudy}, we report the results with the discussed SAM procedure.
 We see that SAM results in a consistent improvement in performance over non-SAM counterparts.
-Simply augmenting SAM with the finetune method results in a competitive baseline and sometimes outperforming state-of-the-art baselines like ER and Stable SGD.
-Note SAM requires minimal hyperparameter tuning (we set $\rho=0.05$ to the default value for all our CV experiments).
-Since SAM is just a modification to the optimization procedure, we suggest augmenting it with existing continual learning methods.
-From Tables \ref{tab:summary} and \ref{tab:pretrainingstudy}, ER + SAM results in a method that outperforms all existing baselines in terms of overall accuracy and forgetting across all datasets (NLP and CV domains).
+Simply augmenting SAM with the finetune method (FT w/ SAM) results in a competitive baseline, sometimes outperforming state-of-the-art baselines like ER \citep{chaudhry2019tiny}, Stable SGD \citep{mirzadeh2020understanding} and MC-SGD \citep{mirzadeh2020linear} (see Table~\ref{tab:summary}, Split CIFAR-50 w/PT ResNet-18-PT).
+Note SAM requires minimal hyper-parameter tuning (we set $\rho=0.05$ to the default value for all our CV experiments).
+Since SAM is just a modification to the optimization procedure, we propose augmenting it with existing state-of-the-art continual learning methods like ER \citep{chaudhry2019tiny} and MC-SGD \citep{mirzadeh2020linear}.